Wisconsin Campaign Finance Glossary

 Money contributed indirectly so as to hide its origins.
 At its most innocuous, this can happen when a political party, LCC or candidate committee uses money it collects from special interests to make contributions to candidates.
 At its most pernicious it happens when contributions illegal in Wisconsin are made to organizations outside Wisconsin, such as a political party’s national campaign committee, and then returned to Wisconsin’s political committees under the guise of otherwise legal contributions.
 Also see soft money.

-The legislative leadership for each party in each house of the legislature operate a special committee that collects contributions, mainly from PACs, and gives money to candidates.
-Because of legal restrictions on when lobbyists can make contributions to candidates (see lobbyist), lobbyists are among the most common individual contributors to LCCs.
+The legislative leadership for each party in each house of the legislature operates a special committee that collects contributions, mainly from PACs, and gives money to candidates.
+Because of legal restrictions on when lobbyists can make contributions to candidates, lobbyists have been among the most common individual contributors to LCCs.
 These committees allow legislative leaders to take over many of the functions of a political party.

 The LCCs are the Assembly Democratic Campaign Committee (ADCC), Republican Assembly Campaign Committee (RACC), the State Senate Democratic Committee (SSDC) and the Committee to Elect a Republican Senate (CERS).

 An individual employed to influence legislation and the administration of laws.
 In the process of doing so lobbyists may make contributions to elected officials, candidates, parties, and LCCs, but limits are placed on the time in which they can give contributions.
-Under Wisconsin law lobbyists are only allowed to make campaign contributions after June 1 of the election year and before the general election in November.
-Where legislative candidates are concerned, the legislature must also be out of session.
+Under Wisconsin law lobbyists are only allowed to make campaign contributions between the first day authorized by law for the circulation of nomination papers for a candidate at a general election or special election and the day of the general election or special election.
+Where legislative candidates are concerned, contributions may be made only if the legislature has concluded its final floor period and is not in special or extraordinary session.
 Lobbyists, however, may administer conduits which can give contributions at any time.
 The contribution limits that apply to individuals also apply to lobbyists.
 See hard money.

 Enacted in 2002, this federal law restricts campaign spending by unions and corporations.
 One primary purpose of the act was to curb the increasing role of soft money in campaign financing by banning political parties at the national level from spending and receiving federally unregulated money.
 Another purpose was to reduce the opportunity for unregulated funds to influence elections through issue ads.
 Since issue ads ostensibly focus on issues over candidates, the usual restrictions on direct corporate and union campaign spending did not apply.
 In practice, however, many issue ads were, and continue to be, barely concealed campaign ads.